Repairs if you rent from a private landlord or letting agent

 Apply to the tribunal if your landlord is not doing repairs

-If your landlord refuses to do repairs that they’re responsible for, apply to the First-tier Tribunal (Housing and Property Chamber).
+If your home does not meet the repairing standard, apply to the First-tier Tribunal (Housing and Property Chamber).

 Write to your landlord before applying to the tribunal